blitze/phpBB-ext-sitemaker/docs/docs/developer-extensions.md

 	'MY_EXAMPLE_BLOCK_MY_BLOCK'	=> 'My Block',
 );
 ```
-The convention for block names is that the service name (e.g my.example.block.my_block above) will be used as the language key by replacing the dots (.) with underscore (_) (e.g MY_EXAMPLE_BLOCK_MY_BLOCK).

-If our block has a dependency on other classes, we can add a contructor method to set those dependencies and update the service definition with the classes it depends on.
+Because 'blocks_admin.php' is only loaded when editing blocks, you will need to add other translations (e.g. block title) by loading a language file in your display method like so `$language->add_lang('my_lang_file', 'my/example');`

+### Rendering the block
+The new block will only be displayed if it is rendering something.
+Your block can return any string as content but in most cases, you need a template to render your content.
-To render our block using templates, the block class inherits a 'ptemplate' property.
-So our display method might look something like this:
+To render your block using templates, the block class inherits a 'ptemplate' property.
+So the display method might look something like this:
 ```php
 	/**
 	 * {@inheritdoc}